indahcf/WEBGIS/readme.rst

 Website Based Examination Information and Monitoring System is suitable for use by Admins, Lecturers, Quality Control Groups, Question Printers, Coordinators, Supervisors, Committee Chairperson, and Exam Result Distributors at the Faculty of Engineering, Universitas Jenderal Soedirman to facilitate the process of preparing schedules, collecting exam questions, reviewing exam questions, printing exam questions, recapitulating the attendance of participants and exam supervisors, and recapitulating the distribution of exam results.

-## Who are the users of the Website Based Exam Information and Monitoring System
+## Who are the users of the Web Based Geographic Information System for School Mapping in Purwokerto?

 - Admin: Admin is a system user who has access rights to all menu in the system.